Thursday, December 11, 2008

 The fullmoon day…

-Scores of scores moonless nights
+Scores of scores of moonless nights

-Came and passed by
+Came and passed by.

-The chantress did not come
+The chantress did not come.

-Twenty-five years
+Twenty-five years.

 I sit in wait for her.